Abhiroop2004/Aviary.AI/README.md

 # Aviary.AI
-AI-powered bird encyclopedia (Gen AI & Langchain Project)
+AI-powered Bird Encyclopedia Chatbot (Gen AI & Langchain Project)
 ---

-## Bird Encyclopedia Chatbot

 This project implements a chatbot powered by Google’s Gemini model and Wikipedia, integrated with custom bird-related data from PDF encyclopedias.
 The chatbot answers user queries about birds and provides detailed information such as scientific names, habitats, diets, and more.

 ## Features